Student-Satellite-IITB/STADS/Star_Matching/4_Star_Matching/Input/README.md

-# STADS
+# Student Satellite Project - Indian Institude of Technology, Bombay

-This repository contains codes for open- and closed- loops for STADS (Star Tracker based Attitude Determination System)
+## Star Tracker-based Attitude Determination System (STADS)

-## Star-Matching Input
+### Star-Matching Input

-The output of Star-Matching is saved in this folder, as **st_input.mat**
+The output of Feature Extraction is saved in this folder, as **st_input.mat**

 The variables stored are as follows:
 * **fe_n_str** : (Integer) - The number of stars identified by *Feature Extraction block*